OnePointHub/onepointhub_backend/documentation/Helpdesk.md

     * Can Edit Category
     * Can Publish KB Article
     * Can Unpublish KB Article
-    * Can assign Roles to Users
+    * Can Assign Roles to Users